 Squash

 All seeds are sustainably grown & chemical free.
+20 seeds in each packet.

-Summer Pepos:
+Summer Pepo:

 Cocozelle – 55 days.
 The classic ‘Italian Heirloom’ striped summer squash with unique dark & light stripes available since 1885.
 Large bush plants are non-vining & grow in an upright open habit reaching 18-24” tall & 18- 20” width.
 Full of flavour, tender & thus great for cooking, freezing & cannng.